fragglet/yoctolisp/yoctolisp.md

 ## Sunday

-At this point I have the basic foundations in place.
+At this point I have the basic foundations in place and can evaluate simple expressions by providing them on the command line.
 From this point on, what remains is a matter of fleshing out what's in place and polishing.

 ### commit [6fc255](https://github.com/fragglet/yoctolisp/commit/6fc255)